 Ensure all assessors are trained on this rubric and understand the nuances of each performance level.

-Maintain a database of assessment results for longitudinal tracking of employee development and identification of training needs.
+Maintain a database of assessment results for longitudinal employee development tracking and identification of training needs.

-This rubric structure provides clear guidelines for both assessors and candidates, aligning BIM skill assessments with tangible development paths and organizational goals.
-It ensures that the assessments are not only about identifying current capabilities but also about fostering growth and excellence in your workforce.
+This rubric structure provides clear guidelines for assessors and candidates, aligning BIM skill assessments with tangible development paths and organizational goals.
+It ensures that the evaluations are about identifying current capabilities and fostering growth and excellence in your workforce.

+Terminology and Index